-Chapters 6 and 7 of 2018 required the Maryland Health Benefit Exchange (MHBE) to submit an application for a State Innovation Waiver under Section 1332 of the ACA to establish a State reinsurance program and seek federal pass-through funding (federal funding that would have been provided to Maryland residents in the form of federal tax credits in the absence of the program).
-In August 2018, the federal government approved the waiver, which is valid through 2023.
-The program, which began on January 1, 2019, provides reimbursement to carriers in the individual market that incur certain total annual claims cost on a per individual basis.
-Carriers are reimbursed for 80% of claims between \$20,000 and \$250,000.
-Payments to carriers are made after the plan year ends and all costs have been recorded and reconciled.
+Chapters 6 and 7 of 2018 required the Maryland Health Benefit Exchange (MHBE) to apply for a State Innovation Waiver under Section 1332 of the ACA to establish an SRP and seek federal pass-through funding (federal funding that would have been provided to Maryland residents in the form of federal tax credits in the absence of the program).
+In August 2018, the federal government approved the waiver, which is valid through calendar 2023.
+The program, which began January 1, 2019, provides reimbursement to carriers in the individual market that incur certain total annual claims cost on a per individual basis.
+In calendar 2023, carriers will be reimbursed for 80% of claims between \$18,500 (down from \$20,000 after the Maryland Insurance Administration expressed concern about the premium rate increases requested by carriers for 2023) and \$250,000.
+Payments to carriers are made after the plan year ends, and all costs have been recorded and reconciled.